AoiTechDev/AoiTechDev/README.md

 ###

-<p align="left">After graduating in Computer Science, I faced the pivotal decision of choosing my career path.
-For me, the choice was clear: I was drawn to front-end development, finding it inherently captivating.
-I embarked on a personal challenge to code and study diligently every day, without making any excuses.
-This commitment not only aids me in constant improvement but also cultivates discipline, all while bringing me immense joy.
-I am unwaveringly dedicated and determined to attain expertise in this field, and I am confident that I will succeed.</p>
+<p align="left">After graduating with a degree in Computer Science, I had to decide on my career path.
+Front-end development was always something I found interesting.
+I challenged myself to code and learn every day, committed to continuous improvement.
+This dedication builds discipline and brings me great joy.
+I am fully committed to becoming an expert in this field and I am confident that I will succeed.</p>

 <h2 align="left">🚀Currently Projects I am working on:</h2>